sgerbino/table/README.md

 describes the high level design of the table library and examples of its usage.

-If you are looking for the API documentation for libtable, please download the source and generate the Doxygen documents.
+If you are looking for the API documentation for table, please download the source and generate the Doxygen documents.

 ```bash